sweigmann/python-ssdeeper/README.rst

 Documentation
 =============

-Feel free to use the prebuild `python-ssdeeper documentation`_ or use the steps below to build the documentation.
+Feel free to use the prebuild `python-ssdeep documentation`_ or use the steps below to build the documentation.

 .. code-block:: console